 After that, she retired to Plymouth to rearm, returning to the French coast on the 11th.
 From then until the 15th, she supported the Army in its advance inland.
 However, by the latter day, the troops had advanced beyond the range of her guns; and the battleship moved on to another mission, having expended 690 rounds of 14-inch and 272 of 5-inch in the preceding twelve days.

-On the morning of 25 June, Texas closed in on the vital port of Cherbourg and, with Arkansas (BB-33), opened fire upon various fortifications and batteries surrounding the town.
+On the morning of 25 June 1944, Texas closed in on the vital port of Cherbourg and, with Arkansas (BB-33), opened fire upon various fortifications and batteries surrounding the town.
 The guns on shore returned fire immediately and, at about 1230, succeeded in straddling Texas.
 The battleship, however, continued her firing runs in spite of shell geysers blossoming about her.
-The enemy gunners were stubborn and good.
-At 1316 a 280-millimeter shell slammed into her fire control tower, killed the helmsman, and wounded nearly everyone on the navigation bridge.
-Texas' commanding officer, Capt.
+The enemy gunners proved stubborn and good.
+At 1316 a 240-millimeter shell slammed into her fire control tower, killed the helmsman, and wounded nearly everyone on the navigation bridge.
+Texas’ commanding officer, Capt.
 Baker, miraculously escaped unhurt and quickly had the bridge cleared.
 The warship herself continued to deliver her 14-inch shells in spite of damage and casualties.
 Some time later, another shell struck the battleship.
 That one, a 240-millimeter armor-piercing shell, crashed through the port bow, entered a compartment located below the wardroom, but failed to explode.
 Throughout the three-hour duel, the Germans straddled and near-missed Texas over 65 times, but she continued her mission until 1500 when she retired, having expended 208 rounds of 14-inch in the roughly three-hour action.

 Texas steamed to Plymouth, England, where a bomb disposal team carefully removed the fuse, detonator and explosives from the unexploded shell, allowing its later presentation to the warship as a lucky charm.
 Following damage repairs to the battleship, Texas conducted refresher drills in preparation for the invasion of southern France.
-On 15 July, she departed Belfast Lough and headed for the Mediterranean.
+On 15 July 1944, she departed Belfast Lough and headed for the Mediterranean.
 After stops at Gibraltar and Oran in Algeria, the battleship sailed to Taranto, Italy, before setting a course for the Riviera coast of France.
 She arrived off St. Tropez during the night of 14 and 15 July.
-At 0444, she moved into position for the prelanding bombardment and, at 0651, opened up on her first target, a battery of five 155-millimeter guns.
+At 0444, she moved into position for the pre-landing bombardment and, at 0651, opened up on her first target, a battery of five 155-millimeter guns.
 Due to the fact that the troops ashore moved inland rapidly against light resistance, she provided fire support for the assault for only the first day.
 Texas departed the southern coast of France on the evening of 16 August, having fired 172 rounds of 14-inch and 171 of 3-inch.
 After a stop at Palermo, Sicily, she left the Mediterranean and headed for New York where she arrived on 14 September 1944.

-Texas cleared Iwo Jima on 7 March and returned to Ulithi to prepare for the Okinawa operation.
-She departed Ulithi with TF 54, the gunfire support unit, on 21 March and arrived in the Ryukyus on the 25th.
-Texas did not participate in the occupation of the islands and roadstead at Kerama Retto carried out on the 26th but moved in on the main objective instead, beginning the prelanding bombardment that same day.
+Texas cleared Iwo Jima on 7 March 1945 and returned to Ulithi to prepare for the Okinawa operation.
+She departed Ulithi with TF 54, the gunfire support unit, on 21 March and arrived off the Ryukyus on the 25th.
+Texas did not participate in the occupation of the islands and roadstead at Kerama Retto carried out on the 26th but moved in on the main objective instead, beginning the pre-landing bombardment that same day.
 For the next six days, she delivered 14-inch salvoes to prepare the way for the Army and the Marine Corps.
 Each evening, she retired from her bombardment position close to the Okinawan shore only to return the next day and resume her poundings.
 The enemy ashore, preparing for a defense-in-depth strategy as at Iwo Jima, made no answer.
 Only his air units provided a response, sending several kamikaze raids to harass the bombardment group.
-Texas escaped damage during those small attacks.
-After six days of aerial and naval bombardment, the ground troops' turn came on 1 April.
+Texas escaped damage during those attacks.
+After six days of aerial and naval bombardment, the ground troops’ turn came on 1 April.
 They stormed ashore against initially light resistance.
 For almost two months, Texas remained in Okinawan waters providing gunfire support for the troops ashore and fending off the enemy aerial assault.
 In performing the latter mission, she claimed one kamikaze kill on her own and three assists.
 The duration and scale of the operation dwarfed any of her previous gunnery efforts, with the battleship expending 2,019 14-inch, 2,640 5-inch and 490 3-inch rounds in almost seven weeks of action.
-The warship even expended 3,100 40mm and 2,275 20mm rounds against air and shore targets.
+The warship even expended 3,100 40 millimeter and 2,275 20 millimeter rounds against air and shore targets.

-On 14 May Texas retired to Leyte in the Philippines and remained there until after the Japanese capitulation on 15 August.
+On 14 May 1945, Texas retired to Leyte in the Philippines and remained there until after the Japanese capitulation on 15 August.
 She returned to Okinawa toward the end of August and stayed in the Ryukyus until 23 September.
-On that day, she set a course for the United States with troops embarked.
+On that day, she set a course for the U.S. with troops embarked.
 The battleship delivered her passengers to San Pedro, Calif., on 15 October.
 She celebrated Navy Day there on 27 October and then resumed her mission bringing American troops home.
 She made two round-trip voyages between California and Oahu in November and a third in late December.